dealbertt/C_Proyects/README.md

     -Maybe implement the CSV from DIS and transform it into json?
         -With the use of structs to act like java classes typeshit

 2- Image Proccessor
-        -Maybe work around sanitizing the inputs
+    -Create a file.h wwith functions like getHeader or printHeader in such so i can be used across many other files -Maybe work around sanitizing the inputs